Joseph Radetzky von Radetz: Italian campaigns

 In 1836, Radetzky was promoted to full field marshal.
 He was then seventy, but still displayed the vigor and zeal of his youth in the training and discipline of the army he commanded.
 But there too he was in advance of his time, and the government not only disregarded his suggestions and warnings but also refused the military the money that would have enabled the finest army it possessed to take the field at a moment's notice.
 Thus the events of 1848 in Italy, which gave the old field marshal his place in history among the great commanders, found him, in the beginning, not unprepared but seriously handicapped in the struggle with Charles Albert's army, and the insurgents in Milan and elsewhere.
 By falling back to the Quadrilatero and there, rebuffing one opponent after another, he was able to buy time until reinforcements arrived, and thenceforward up to the final triumph at the Battle of Novara on 23 March 1849, he and his army carried all before them.
 He also commanded the Austrian troops who reconquered Venice after the year-long siege of the rebellious city in May 1848 – August 1849.
 He became a Knight of the Order of the Golden Fleece in 1848.

 His well-disciplined sense of duty towards officers of higher rank had become more intense in the long years of peace, and, after keeping his army loyal midst the confusion of 1848, he made no attempt to play the part of Wallenstein or even to assume Wellington's role of "family adviser to the nation".
-While as a patriot he dreamed a little of a united Germany, he remained to the end simply the commander of one of the emperor's armies.
+Despite his expressed support for German unification, he remained a commander in the Imperial Austrian Army until his retirement.

 After his triumph in Italy, he was made Viceroy of Lombardy–Venetia from 1848 to 1857 – being the only one not of royal Habsburg blood.

 Repression in Lombardy–Venetia was severe: the Austrians could act with impunity and little denunciation from the exiled patriots in the rest of Italy, and masking their action as "repression of banditry," there was little danger of it acquiring international resonance.
 From 1849, Radetzky introduced public caning as a form of punishment, the death penalty for armed uprising and life sentences for plotting revolutionary activities.
 The Belfiore martyrs, Luigi Dottesio and Amatore Sciesa were among the many who were executed for treason.